[NOTE: This is an advance review. The book will be released in hardcover in February 2014, per Grove Atlantic.]

 But then trying to figure out how to “crack” her isolation proved slippery, until I realized that what was needed were small but tectonic shifts, both internal and external.
 I love that you used the phrase “crack her isolation,” because I wasn’t that interested in anything more than that, and neither was she.

-So, in the end, this is a very well-told story of a seemingly average woman who is remarkable for having survived and made her own little place in the world, regardless of whether she was made to feel necessary or not.
-And it makes you think about the pervasiveness of the belief system that says we must make our mark on the world, create a legacy, etc. Perhaps not.
-Perhaps, more than being “necessary” to anyone else, more than anything else, it is most important to figure out and commit to something larger than ourselves — as Aaliya did for fifty years without needing any validation in return.
-This is what I found to be most moving.
+So, in the end, this is a well-told story of a seemingly average woman who is remarkable for having survived and made her own little place in the world, regardless of whether she was made to feel necessary or not.
+It raises questions about the pervasiveness of the belief system that says we must make our mark on the world, create a legacy, etc. Perhaps not.
+Perhaps, more than being “necessary” to anyone else, more than anything else, it is most important to figure out and commit to something larger than ourselves — as Aaliya did for 50 years without needing any validation in return.

 A few words on the title.
-The “Unnecessary” qualifier comes from a real-life story about Bruno Schulz, an artist and a writer, who is also one of Aaliya’s favorites in the story.
+The “Unnecessary” qualifier comes from a real-life story about Bruno Schulz, an artist and a writer, who is also one of Aaliya’s favorites.
 During World War II, he was among the few Jews kept alive as “Necessary Jews” because they had certain skills that were useful to the Nazis.
 In Schulz’s case, he was required to paint a mural on the bedroom wall of a Nazi commander’s son.
 Alameddine explored the question of what it means to be a necessary or unnecessary human as he explained in this interview.
 His protagonist, Aaliya, also muses on what it means to be a necessary human as she tells us about Schulz’s life, death, and legacy.